xapian/xapian-docsprint/concepts/indexing/values.rst

 slot 1, and a value indicating some measure of the importance of the document in slot 10.
 It's fine to use widely separated slot numbers - the data isn't stored in a simple array.
-Slot numbers can be any 32 bit unsigned integer, except for ``0xffffffff`` which has a special internal meaning.
+Slot numbers can be any 32 bit unsigned integer, except for ``0xffffffff`` which has a special meaning (it's ``Xapian::BAD_VALUENO`` which is used to indicate things like "not sorting on any value slot").

 The core of Xapian treats the contents of value slots as opaque binary strings, rather than having support for numeric value types.
-This becomes signficant if you want to perform range searches based on a value stored in a slot, or to sort results based on the value stored in a slot.
+This becomes significant if you want to perform range searches based on a value stored in a slot, or to sort results based on the value stored in a slot.
 To allow this type of use of slots, Xapian provides a utility function, `sortable_serialise`, which serialises a numeric value into a binary string